maxgao18/marketmaker/README.md

 ## HODLer

-A HODLer buys in one direction without the intention of selling (or vice versa).
+A HODLer buys without the intention of selling (or vice versa).
 HODLers use market orders and the quantities of each order can be configured to follow a normal distribution, or trade some predetermined dollar amount.

 ## Informed Traders